By Freelance Heroes

 Episode 7 - The Physical Well-Being of Freelancers

 This week, Ed discusses the physical well-being of freelancers and puts your questions to Physiotherapist, Kathryn Peden, such as "What is the best posture for sitting at a desk?", "How to wind down after sitting all day?", "What is the best equipment to use to prevent injury (ergonomic mice, wrist supports, etc.)?" and so many many more.
 Please email your lessons from this episode to firstname.lastname@example.org, and remember to follow the hashtag #FreelanceHeroes across social media.

-This week, Ed Goodman puts your mental health questions to Dr. Meg Aroll, a chartered psychologist, scientist, and author with a specialist focus on behavioural psychology.
-We also meet Eilidh Moyes, the first of our new freelancers who have invited us to join them on their journey, to help us understand what it’s like to start out as a freelancer in 2020. #FreelanceHeroes
+This week, Ed Goodman puts your mental health questions to Dr. Meg Aroll, a chartered psychologist, scientist, and author with a specialist focus on behavioural psychology. #FreelanceHeroes

 Whether you’re thinking of becoming a freelancer, you are a freelancer, or you work with the freelance community, Ed Goodman, Co-Founder of Freelance Heroes, gives a brief introduction for what you can expect from the new Freelance Heroes podcast.
 If you have any questions, suggestions, or feedback, then please email firstname.lastname@example.org and follow #FreelanceHeroes across social media.
 We hope you enjoy and benefit from the episodes, and thank you for listening.